seravilofr/world-map-coloring/README.md

 python world_map_coloring.py
 ```

-4. The map will be saved as `colored_world_map.png` in the project folder.
+4. The map will be generated and saved as `colored_world_map.png` in the project folder.

 ---